UtahRails.net Copyright 2000-2008 Don Strack

 27. (Geneva 41) Ex SP 2133; built as SP 1500; purchased from Chrome Crankshaft in February 1973, delivered in July 1973.

-30. (Geneva 44) Ex Carbon County Railway 1202; built as Duluth Missabe & Iron Range 14; repainted to Geneva Steel 44; out of service with stacks capped by May 2002; still on property as of February 2007; sold to Larrys Truck Electric, held at moved from Geneva during June 2007. (photo in Locomotive Notes II, Number 168, March 1993, page 7)
+30. (Geneva 44) Ex Carbon County Railway 1202; built as Duluth Missabe & Iron Range 14; repainted to Geneva Steel 44; out of service with stacks capped by May 2002; out of service until sold to Larrys Truck Electric (LTEX) in June 2007; still at LTEX as of October 2016.
+(Read more about the units sold to LTEX)

 80-81 Series